dotnet/csharplang/proposals/statics-in-interfaces.md

 ## Interface members

-The feature would allow static interface members to be declared virtual.
+The feature would allow static interface members to be declared `abstract` or `virtual`.

 ### Today's rules
 Today, instance members in interfaces are implicitly abstract (or virtual if they have a default implementation), but can optionally have an `abstract` (or `virtual`) modifier.
 Non-virtual instance members must be explicitly marked as `sealed`.